Estimated reading time: 11 minutes

 Is the United States next?

-While our employment rate continues to decline as more people re-enter the workforce, we still have a 10% unemployment rate as of August 2020.
+While our unemployment rate continues to decline as more people re-enter the workforce, we still have a 10% unemployment rate as of August 2020.
 People worry that, as COVID numbers increase, the unemployment rate will increase once again.

 So what can you do to ensure you and your family can survive the next Great Depression?
 There is plenty!
 Many of us had grandparents who survived this period and told us bits of wisdom that we can share with others.
 My great-grandmother lived on a farm in the middle of the Great Depression, and she shared with me her hardships and the valuable lessons she learned.